 Dr. Enzor teaches Research Methodology & Program Evaluation, Ethics and Legal Issues, Theories of Counseling, Techniques, and Psychopathology and Diagnostic Reasoning Practicum.
-He has also taught Career Counseling, Introduction to Graduate Studies in Counseling, Counseling the Culturally Diverse, Substance Use Disorders and Addictions, Group Counseling, Principles of Psychopharmacology, CBT Modalities, Assessment, Counseling Interventions, Crisis and Trauma Counseling, and Evidence-Based Practice at other universities.
+He has also taught Career Counseling, Introduction to Graduate Studies in Counseling, Counseling the Culturally Diverse, Substance Use Disorders and Addictions, Group Counseling, Principles of Psychopharmacology, CBT Modalities, Assessment, Counseling Interventions, Crisis and Trauma Counseling, Evidence-Based Practice, and has supervised Counseling Internship at other universities.
 Professionally, Dr. Enzor has worked in both community mental health and private practice, specializing in addressing mood disorders, personality disorders, dual-diagnoses, grief, and wellness, with individuals, couples, families, and groups.

 Dr. Enzor's research interests are focused on graduate student mental health and wellness in higher education.
 He is experienced in both qualitative and quantitative methods.

 PRAC 6635 - Psychopathology & Diagnostic Reasoning Practicum